The “MIXED” CIRCUIT WORKOUT

 By Loren Bakker Fitness Education Online

-When I have a moment, which is more than ever right now with the ever occurring lockdowns, I really enjoy sitting down and playing with my programming!
+When I have a moment, I really enjoy sitting down and playing with my programming!

-Just by doing a simple google search of “Circuit Workout” we can find literally thousands and thousands of written workouts, youtube videos and blogs which are brilliant to get ideas from.
-And then find thousands upon thousands more when we get super specific like “kettlebell tabata” or “bodyweight AMRAP”!
+Just by doing a simple google search of “Circuit Workout” we can find literally thousands and thousands of written workouts, …. and then find thousands upon thousands more when we get super specific like “kettlebell tabata” or “bodyweight AMRAP”!

 I am predominantly an online trainer now, and as much as I love the traditional circuit style sessions of 9 – 10 stations and exercises with the 40 second – 1 minute intervals, they can become a little tedious after a while for both the trainer and participant, and being virtual has forced me to become really creative to ensure I keep my clients engaged, motivated and most importantly it has to be enjoyable for them!